rugbyprof/4443-5373-Mobile-Apps/README.md

   - Any communication I receive from ya'll in a DM will be redirected by me to the course channel.
 I will leave your name out of my comment if explicitly asked, but good questions deserve credit, so I usually give credit where it is due.
 I will **never** out someone or try and embarrass someone based on private conversations between myself and that person.
 Unless you get embarrassed by praise and accolades, since that's the only way I mention a name in the public channel based on a private conversation (DM).

 - **Presentation(s)**:
-  - Presentations may be individual or with a group.
+  - Presentations may be individual or with a group (instructor preference).
   - The presentation should show and discuss a specified project.
 Your discussing will include:
     - The positives, and negatives of your project.
     - Positives may include something cool, above and beyond the requirements, or something you discovered that was rememberable.